 - Hands-on treatment

 - Training for weight loss

 Hip Joint defense strategies: This treatment entails instructing the patient on various joint protection techniques.
-Patients with arthritis are should avoid lifting large weights and engaging in activities with undue strain on the joint.
+Patients with arthritis should avoid lifting large weights and engaging in activities with undue strain on the joint.
 They are also given gait assistance and instructed to wear suitable footwear.
 Physiotherapists also educate kids on how to maintain proper posture.

 Why do I need to exercise with arthritis?

 Exercising with arthritis has been demonstrated to improve strength, flexibility, and energy levels and reduce joint discomfort.
 Maintaining a healthy weight via exercise lessens the strain on the joints.

 A well-designed arthritis physical activity program should enhance cardiovascular health, build muscle mass, and decrease adiposity without increasing disease symptoms.
 Short bursts of high-intensity exercise have been shown in some studies to be effective for arthritis patients, but low-moderate intensity exercises are the safest.

 Tai chi and yoga practices are body awareness exercises that enhance posture and balance.
 It also aids in developing joint position sensation (proprioception), coordination, and relaxation.